-If you've been wondering how to jazz up your dull meetings, then we've got just what you need.
+If you've been wondering how to jazz up your dull meetings (or how to prank your friends, colleagues or loved ones) then we've got just what you need.
 This guide will talk you through how to add filters to your favourite video calling apps.

 How to add a filter to your web camera

 The first step of this process is downloading some software to add a filter to your webcam.
 The good news is that software should be fairly familiar if you've already dabbled in Snapchat as it's a piece of software from that company that's designed to bring Snapchat lenses to your desktop.